Student Conduct Code

 An administrative hearing involves a meeting between the conduct administrator or designee(s) and the respondent.
 In the case of minor violations that occur in University housing, the conduct administrator will be a trained Residential Life staff member.
 The conduct administrator or designee(s) may also meet with the reporter, witnesses and others involved and obtain and review relevant evidence.
 The conduct administrator or designee(s) will review the allegations and evidence with the respondent and give the respondent an opportunity to respond.
 The conduct administrator or designee(s) will determine based on preponderance of the evidence whether the respondent is responsible for the alleged Code violation(s), and, if so, issue (an) appropriate sanction(s).

-The conduct board is comprised of trained University students, faculty and staff appointed for annual terms by the Vice Provost for Student Affairs or designee to hear alleged violations of this Code.
+The conduct board is comprised of trained University students, faculty and staff appointed for annual terms by the Office of Student Conduct or designee to hear alleged violations of this Code.

 The board, comprised of three student members and two staff and/or faculty members, is charged with determining based on a preponderance of the evidence whether a respondent’s actions constitute a violation of this Code and, if so, determining appropriate sanction(s).
-The board shall make its determination of responsibility and sanctions/corrective actions by majority vote, except that unanimity is required for a sanction of expulsion.
+The board shall make its determination of responsibility and sanctions by consensus and be unanimous.
 The hearing is a closed proceeding, meaning that no one other than the board members and necessary University personnel, may be present.
 The reporter and respondent, their respective advisors, and witnesses called to the hearing will be present in the hearing room only when making a statement or being questioned by the board.